Contramodules: Introduction

 For any complete and separated topological ring $\R$ with a base of neighborhoods of zero formed by the open right ideals the category of left $\R$\+contramodules is abelian and the forgetful functor $\R\contra\rarrow\Ab$ is exact.
 To convince oneself that this is so, one uses the definition of $\R$\+contramodules in terms of infinite summation operations in order to define the $\R$\+contramodule structures on the kernel and cokernel of any morphism of $\R$\+contramodules taken in the category of abelian groups.
 It helps to start from writing down the equations of compatibility of the contramodule infinite summation operations with the conventional finite operations in an abelian group or an $\R$\+module~\cite[Section~1.2]{Pweak}.

 Infinite products are exact functors in $\R\contra$; they are also preserved by the forgetful functor.
 There are enough projective objects in $\R\contra$; an $\R$\+contramodule is projective if and only if it is a direct summand of a free one.
-Infinite direct sums of free $\R$\+contramodules are computed by the rule $\bigoplus_\alpha\R[[X_\alpha]]= \R[[\coprod_\alpha X_\alpha]]$; to compute the infinite direct sum of a family of arbitrary $\R$\+contramodules, one can present them as the cokernels of morphisms of free contramodules and use the fact that infinite direct sums commute with cokernes.
+Infinite direct sums of free $\R$\+contramodules are computed by the rule $\bigoplus_\alpha\R[[X_\alpha]]= \R[[\coprod_\alpha X_\alpha]]$; to compute the infinite direct sum of a family of arbitrary $\R$\+contramodules, one can present them as the cokernels of morphisms of free contramodules and use the fact that infinite direct sums commute with cokernels.
 Hence the category $\R\contra$ satisfies the axioms Ab3 and Ab4* (but \emph{not} in general Ab4).

 The infinite products of discrete $\R$\+modules and the infinite direct sums of $\R$\+con\-tramodules are not preserved by the respective forgetful functors in general.
-The embedding functor $\R\discr\rarrow\R\modl$ and the forgetful functor $\R\contra\rarrow\R\modl$ have the similar properties, the forgetful functor $\R\modl\rarrow\Ab$ preserving the inductive and projective limits of any diagrams.
+The embedding functor $\R\discr\rarrow\R\modl$ and the forgetful functor $\R\contra\rarrow\R\modl$ have the similar properties, as the forgetful functor $\R\modl\rarrow\Ab$ preserves the inductive and projective limits of any diagrams.

 The following version of \emph{Nakayama's lemma for discrete modules and contramodules} over a topological ring is one of their most important properties.

 \begin{lem} \textup{(a)} Let\/ $\R$ be a topological ring and\/ $\m\subset\R$ be a topologically nilpotent ideal, i.~e., for any neighborhood of zero $U\subset\R$ there exists an integer $n\ge1$ such that\/ $\m^n\subset U$.
 Then for any nonzero discrete left\/ $\R$\+module\/ $\M$ the submodule ${}_\m\M\subset\M$ of elements annihilated by\/~$\m$ is nonzero. \textup{(b)} Let\/ $\R$ be a complete, separated topological ring with a base of neighborhoods of zero formed by the open right ideals, and let\/ $\m\subset\R$ be a topologically nilpotent closed ideal.
 Then for any nonzero left\/ $\R$\+contramodule\/ $\P$ the quotient contramodule $\P/\m\P$ of\/ $\P$ by the image\/ $\m\P$ of the contraaction map $\m[[\P]]\rarrow\P$ is nonzero. \end{lem}